ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Building relationships takes time and real energy, these relationships can give your work real meaning

 ## 6: Guidance: Ideas for getting, giving, encouraging praise and criticism
-- guidance is the "atomic building block" of management
+- Guidance is the "atomic building block" of management
 - Important to build a culture where people feel comfortable providing criticism.
 As the boss, encourage and welcome it.
 - As the boss, the "feedback in private" rule does not apply to you (I do not completely agree with this, at least not in all cases)
 - Ask people to give you feedback in public, find someone who is comfortable challenging you and have them do it in a public setting